 The Baruna Bridge location was the strikingly beautiful Soca river in the Slovenian mountains.
-After 9 months of negotiating red tape, the production were allowed to temporarily divert the flow of the river whilst they built the bridge.
+After nine months of negotiating red tape, the production was allowed to temporarily divert the flow of the river, while they built the bridge.
 The authorities had already been considering this themselves due a landslide the previous year, which had harmed the flow.
 Once it had been completed the river was rerouted back to its original flow.
-100 trees had been specially planted to tie in with the description of the location in the book.
+One hundred trees had been specially planted to tie in with the description of the location in the book.

 In the beginning of the movie, when the four kids go to Narnia, they are in the Strand subway station.
-In Swedish, Dutch, Danish and German, "strand" means "beach".
+In Norwegian, Swedish, Dutch, Danish, and German, "strand" means "beach."
 When they arrive in Narnia, they arrive on a beach.

 Nikabrik in this film is a descendant of Ginaarbrik from the previous film, and wears the family ring.
 This detail is not in the C.S.
 Lewis writings; it is a retcon by the filmmakers.
 They named Ginaarbrik (who had simply been "the Dwarf" in the book) and gave him the familial connection, after noting the similarities between the two dwarrow from different time periods.

 Susan is browsing the magazine cart at the beginning of the London scene.
-What she is reading is the Dec 9 1939 issue of Picture Post.
+What she is reading is the Dec 9, 1939 issue of Picture Post.
 The Land Girl featured on the front cover is part of a civilian war effort group known as the WLA, Women's Land Army.
-It was started during WW1 to replace the men on the farms and in the factories in both the UK and USA.
+It was started during World War I, to replace the men on the farms and in the factories in both the UK, and the U.S.

-Although this film was quite successful (nearly US$420M box-office on a budget of US$225M), it was far from the blockbuster success of the first film.
+Although this film was quite successful (nearly 420 million dollars at the box-office, on a budget of 225 million dollars), it was far from the blockbuster success of the first film.
 As a result, Disney declined co-production on the rest of the series.
 The next film in the series, The Chronicles of Narnia: The Voyage of the Dawn Treader (2010), was co-produced by Walden Media and a new creative partner, 20th Century Fox.

 When Prince Caspian is walking through the forest and meets Reepicheep, the forest floor is covered with ferns.
 The filmmakers found a forest exactly like it in Poland, but discovered that it was cheaper to bring fake trees and 5,000 potted ferns into a studio than to bring all of the equipment to Poland and get permission to shoot there.
 They also later found out that the forest floor in Poland was filled with brambles.